 Wrap existing D code for use in other languages

-Wrap existing D code for use in other environments such as Python and Excel.
+Wrap existing D code for use in other environments such as Python, Excel, and .NET.

 In PyD, the functions and data structures must be registered manually,

 and while the same isn't true of excel-d, the latter wraps everything

 in the modules reflected on.
 When writing code specifically for Excel,

 that is clearly what the user wants (and if not it can be made

 When wrapping pre-existing D code, however, it makes sense to opt-in instead